tweag/nickel/CONTRIBUTING.md

 ### WebAssembly REPL

-This repository is able to build WebAssembly (WASM) version of the REPL, which is used for the online playground on [nickel-lang.org][nickel-lang.org].
+There is a WebAssembly (WASM) version of the REPL, which is used for the online playground on [nickel-lang.org][nickel-lang.org].
 While using `cargo` directly is the recommended way for building, both methods have advantages for the WASM REPL.
 Building through Cargo alone is possible, but